watson-developer-cloud/swift-sdk/Quickstart.md

 10) Set username and password in the setUserNameAndPassword function

-11) Add the plist information to the info.plist in the WatsonSpeek app to whitelist the URI
+11) Add the plist information to the info.plist in the WatsonSpeak App to whitelist the URI

 ```xml
     <?xml version="1.0" encoding="UTF-8"?>